TransactionAuthorizationProtocol/TAIPs/Whitepaper.md

 updated: 2024-01-09
 ---

+# Transaction Authorization Protocol (TAP) White Paper

-## Decentralized protocol to allow multiple parties to identify each other and collaborate around authorizing real-world transactions
+#### Open protocol to allow parties to authorize real-world transactions settled on public blockchains

 ## Executive Summary

-The Transaction Authorization Protocol (TAP) represents a the first practical approach at creating a method for handling complex transaction authorizations for critical and complex real world use-cases such as cross-border payments, specifically designed for use for settlement on blockchains.
+The Transaction Authorization Protocol (TAP) represents a the first practical approach at creating a method for handling complex transaction authorizations for critical and complex real world use-cases such as ecommerce, trade, and cross-border payments settled on blockchains.

-Designed to facilitate complex payments across a range of centralized and decentralized intermediaries, TAP addresses the critical need for robust, multi-layered transaction authorization in an increasingly digital economy.
+Most real-world payment and financial use-cases involving multiple parties require a Transaction Authorization process to ensure payments are sent between the correct real-world parties for a multitude of reasons:

+- Avoid loss of funds by sending to wrong recipient or account
+- Record keeping for accounting, order fulfillment, and regulatory compliance purposes
+- Fraud and other financial crime avoidance
+- Better UX and overall customer experience

+TAP is designed from first principles to support similar use-cases to [ISO-20022] and [ISO-8583] used in traditional payments, but supporting end-user controlled wallets, centralized services, and decentralized protocols like smart contracts as first class participants.

-The protocol is agnostic to the specific blockchain type and can work for real-world transactions composed of multiple underlying settlement transactions across multiple blockchains and fiat payment gateways.
+TAP is agnostic to the specific blockchain type and can work for real-world transactions composed of multiple underlying settlement transactions across multiple blockchains and fiat payment gateways.

-Specific use-cases to be addressed from day one include:

-- Both retail and institutional custodial to custodial transfers
-- Handle both retail and institutional self-hosted wallet authorization flows
-- Handle both 1st party and 3rd party flows
+TAP is designed to improve amongst others the following key use cases important on blockchains today:

+- Crypto withdrawals and deposits
+- Post trade settlement
-- Optionally implement FATF Travel Rule compliance depending on policy
+- FATF Travel Rule compliance

-- Self-hosted wallet authorization flows
-- Complex flows with additional intermediaries such as wallet API services and FIAT on/off ramps
-- Merchant payment flows
+TAP also opens up many use cases for public blockchains such as:

+- B2B Payments
+- E-Commerce Payments

 ## Introduction

 Public blockchains provide an order of magnitude better solutions for settlement of both complex and simple transactions between untrusted counterparties.
-Transactions typically exist within a single blockchain transaction on a single network and the entire authorization mechanism is handled by the holders of the keys to the originating account.
+Blockchains are implemented as public ledgers shared between all the account holders.
+Anyone can become an account holders by generating their own cryptographic keys.

+This differs from traditional payment systems that are implemented by centralized intermediaries on behalf of their customers each with their own private ledger, sending for example [ISO-20022] messages between each other to authorize a transaction and a separate settlement process typically implemented through another set of centralized intermediaries.
+Authorization and identification of participants is fundamental to how these work in the back end, to ensure consensus towards final settlement.

+A core technical aspect of blockchain transactions are that they are settled immediately when an account holder submits a transaction to a blockchain.
+There is by design no identification of parties, and no opportunity for anyone but the sender of funds to authorize a transaction.

 This means beneficiaries are currently unable to authorize or reject a transaction.
 In many real world transactions there may be multiple steps involved in a transactions.
 Real world transactions can also include a combination of multiple blockchain transactions across multiple blockchains, with optionally centralized steps such as conversion from or to FIAT or providing of liquidity.

 Besides providing a mapping between real world transactions one or more orchestrated blockchain transactions, each party involved needs to manage risks such as counterparty risk, loss of funds through security or fraud, as well as manage compliance duties to limit financial crime.

-With the entrance of a next generation of startups and traditional financial institutions entering the digital asset space, it is critical that the industry works together to build out a messaging and authorization messaging system, similar in many ways to ISO20022, but native to the intricacies of blockchain transactions.
+With the entrance of a next generation of startups and traditional financial institutions entering the digital asset space, it is critical that the industry works together to build out a messaging and authorization messaging system, similar in many ways to [ISO-20022], but native to the intricacies of blockchain transactions.

-TAP emerges as a solution, bridging gaps in transaction authorization, trust, and compliance in the digital asset industry.
+TAP as an open protocol bridges these gaps in transaction authorization, trust, and compliance required to allow the digital asset industry to solve for a much wider set of use cases.
 This document outlines the protocol's design, goals, and its significance for a varied audience, including developers, financial institutions, and regulatory bodies.

 At this pivotal moment in the crypto industry, with institutions, fintechs, and banks preparing for significant migration to blockchain technologies, TAP's flexibility and rapid adaptability to new technologies through Transaction Authorization Improvement Protocols (TAIPs) are crucial.